madhuravius/trader/docs/architecture.md

 Issues resolved:

 > Ships and actions in general take a long time to do (often >30s, and so each ship's actions can wait
+> for the preceding operation to complete)

 ### Graphs

 Issues resolved:

 > The bulk of the data is heavily unstructured, as in we must determine routes based on constraints

+The bulk of data is geographic in nature (x, y) with additional data.
+Using `networkx` for the graph construction and being able to connect different resources together.

 ### Queues